AnanyaS05/CS4120-First-Aid-Co-Pilot/README.md

 The primary QA corpus comes from the FirstAidQA dataset on Hugging Face:
 `https://huggingface.co/datasets/i-am-mushfiq/FirstAidQA`.

-The app expects these preprocessed CSV files under `preprocessing/`:
+The preprocessed CSV files needed to run the app are committed in this repository.
+A fresh clone should already contain these files under `preprocessing/`:

 ```text
 preprocessing/train.csv